xavdid/advent-of-code/README.md

 Each AoC puzzle has two parts, so there are two functions you need to write: `part_1` and `part_2`.
 Each should return an `int`, since that's typically the answer that AoC expects.

 Sometimes, it's easier to calculate both parts in a single function (such as if the answer is asking about two parts of a single computation).
-In that case, there's also a `solve()` method, which should return a two-tuple with your answers (like `(5, 7)`). `solve` takes precedence if present.
+In that case, there's also a `solve()` method, which should return a 2-tuple with your answers (like `(5, 7)`). `solve` takes precedence if present.
 Feel free to delete any unused functions when you're done.

 ### Saving Answers